-The Budget Justification must list matching sources along with the identification of the entity(ies) providing the match as well as the total dollar amount being pledged.
-NIFA is no longer requiring written verification of commitments of matching support (a pledge agreement).
+The Budget Justification must list matching sources along with the identification of the entity(ies) providing the match as well as the total dollar amount being pledged.).
 However, you are still subject to documentation, valuing and reporting requirements, etc. as specified in 2 CFR Part 200, "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (the Uniform Guidance)," 7 CFR 3430, "Competitive and Noncompetitive Non-Formula Federal Assistance Programs - General Award Administrative Provisions," and program-specific regulations, as applicable.
 In instances where match is required, any resulting award will require the signature of an Authorized Representative (AR).
 Only when NIFA receives the award signed by the AR will award funds be released and available for draw down.